Alvey Surfcasting Reels – Bruce Alvey talks about the latest reels in the Alvey range including the new Stealth 65S

 The first-rod guide on rods set up for Alvey reels should be about halfway up the rod and it also should be at least two inches in diameter.
 So although these minor changes can easily be made I believe that not having the right rod set up is another reason most Kiwi anglers have not selected and Alvey.

 Another reason for sluggish sales is that Alvey reels have not been generally available.
 Instead, they have been sold by only a few specialist shops.

 Finally, I suspect that many New Zealand fishermen are unaware of the considerable practical advantages of the Alvey fishing reel system.

 A few years back Australians Bruce Alvey and John McConkey toured New Zealand and gave 16 free Alvey seminars and casting demonstrations.
 These were attended by some 750 interested anglers and went some way to educate on the advantages of Alveys.

-It was very interesting to note that many anglers who had never cast with this type of reel before were able to achieve considerable distances straight away.
+It was very interesting to note that many anglers who had never cast with this type of reel before could achieve considerable distances straight away.
 Casting seems a bit strange at the beginning but the system is one of the easiest of all to master.

 For most right-handed anglers the line is released from the reel with the left hand.
 Again this is a bit odd, to begin with, but don’t worry you soon get used to it.